ManchesterBioinference/cjBitSeq_benchmarking/README.md

 * pracma
 * fields

+We provide drosophila and human examples.
+The following steps apply to the drosophila annotation but they are essentially the same for the human annotation.

 1. CD to the drosophila/Annotation directory
-2. Run ./makeAnnotation.sh which will extract and build the necessary reference annotations
+2. Run ./makeAnnotation.sh which will extract and build the necessary reference annotations (it needs to be done only once).

 To run the test example: